 We develop internal and external safeguarding policies, procedures and processes

-We meet donor and regulator due diligence requirements on safeguarding
+We help you meet donor and regulator due diligence requirements on safeguarding

 We develop policy and procedure to fit local context